cohesive/terraform-provider-cohesivenet/README.md

 ## Installation

 ### Dependencies
 Currently we only support local installation.
 This requires having go installed 1.18 or later installed on your machine and `go` in path.
 The easiest way on a mac is to use brew with `brew install go`.
+You will also need [terraform installed](https://learn.hashicorp.com/tutorials/terraform/install-cli), v1.1 or later.

 ### Compiling provider
 1. git clone this repository and cd into it